 Notes

-1 This is a compilation of the School Curriculum and Standards Authority Regulations 2005 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 19 October 2012 of the School Curriculum and Standards Authority Regulations 2005 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table